CRACKED

 Having just returned from HeroesConvention held June

-15-17 in
+15-17 in Charlotte,

 up still have me floating on air and treasuring that famed southern